-The basic idea in IRSYD is a unified graph representation for control flow and data flow.
+The basic idea behind IRSYD is a unified graph representation for control flow and data flow.
 It is a Flow Chart extended to handle hierarchy, both structural and behavioral, different data types and different communication mechanisms.
 A flow chart is an informal graphical description of an algorithm built as a directed graph.

 Unfortunately the work on this representation seems to have stopped.
 The latest papers are from 1998.
-One of the authors of some papers about IRSYD, Axel Jantsch, is also working on ForSyDe.
+One of the authors of some papers about IRSYD, Axel Jantsch, is also working on ForSyDe (see Chapter 6.8).